quangrau/react-webpack-split-points/README.md

 ```shell
 > $ npm start
 ```
-Open the web browser to `http://localhost:8888/`, enjoy!
+Open the web browser to `http://localhost:8888/`, inspect the network logs and enjoy!